bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs.rst

 corresponding UI process in the logic of the User Dialog component.
-So the behavior of the User Dialog is not implemented by writing source code in a programming language (such as Java, Visual Basic or C#) but rather by graphically modeling a process logic in Axon Ivy.
+So the behavior of the User Dialog is not implemented by writing source code in a programming language (such as Java, Visual Basic or C#) but rather by graphically modeling a process logic in |axon-ivy|.

-The multi-part structure of a User Dialog becomes also evident when looking at its representation in the Axon Ivy project tree:
+The multi-part structure of a User Dialog becomes also evident when looking at its representation in the |axon-ivy| project tree:

 .. figure:: /_images/user-interface/user-dialog-projecttree.png